purepelmen/Net-HostingApplication/README.md

 * `Close()` the hosting context.

 #### Runtime Delegate Functors
-The host context allows you to get runtime delegates in the form of functors that's basically a class `*_RuntimeDelegate` with an overloaded function call operator to invoke the delegate.
+The host context allows you to get runtime delegates in the form of functors that's basically a class `rd_*` with an overloaded function call operator to invoke the delegate.
-* `LoadAssemblyAndGetFuncPointer_RuntimeDelegate`
+* `rd_LoadAssemblyAndGetFuncPointer`
-* `GetFuncPointer_RuntimeDelegate`
+* `rd_GetFuncPointer`

 ### HostComm
 This module provides a way to communicate between two sides.